reiinakano/scikit-plot/README.md

 Pretty.

 And...
 That's it.
 Encaptured in that small example is the entire philosophy of Scikit-plot: **single line functions for detailed visualization**.
-You simply look at the plots available in the documentation, and call the function with the necessary arguments.
+You simply browse the plots available in the documentation, and call the function with the necessary arguments.
 Scikit-plot tries to stay out of your way as much as possible.
 No unnecessary bells and whistles.
 And when you *do* need the bells and whistles, each function offers a myriad of parameters for customizing various elements in your plots.

 Finally, compare and [view the non-scikit-plot way of plotting the multi-class ROC curve](http://scikit-learn.org/stable/auto_examples/model_selection/plot_roc.html).
 Which one would you rather do?